FACT-Finder-Web-Components/magento2-module/README.md

 Once the FACT-Finder module is activated, you can find the configurations page under "Stores → Configuration → Catalog → FACT-Finder".
 Here you can customise the connection to the FACT-Finder service.
 You can also activate and deactivate single web components, as well as access many additional settings.

-### General Settings
+### Main Settings

-At the top of the configurations page are the general settings.
+At the top of the configurations page are the main settings.
 The information with which the shop connects to and authorises itself to the FACT-Finder Service are entered here.
 In the first line, activate your FACT-Finder integration.
 Before any changes become active, save them by clicking "Save Config".
 In some cases, you need to manually empty the cache (*Configuration* and *Page Cache*).
 Click the button "Test Connection" to check the connection to the FACT-Finder service.